 - Corn

-Basically, this layer acts as a second defense between the dressing and lettuce.
-You don’t want this layer marinating in the dressing but it will be fine should some of the ingredients get exposed.
+This layer acts as a second defense between the dressing and lettuce.
+You don’t want this layer to be marinated in the dressing, but it will be fine if some ingredients are exposed.

 Layer 4: Pasta And Grains

-This salad layer is where you add your pasta, quinoa, and other grains if using.
-At this point, the other 1-2 layers should keep the dressing away from this layer.
-However, if by some chance dressing does make its way to this layer, no worries!
+This salad layer is where you will add pasta, quinoa, and other grains; that’s if you’re using them.
+At this point, layers two and three should keep the dressing away from this layer.
+However, if, by some chance, the dressing does make its way to this layer, no worries!
 Everything should be fine.

-For the pasta and grains, you can use any type of pasta, rice, couscous, and/or quinoa.
-Really anything would work, so get creative.
+You can use any variety of pasta, rice, couscous, or quinoa for the pasta and grains.
+Anything would work, even gluten-free pasta, so get creative.

 Layer 5: Protein And Cheese

-In this layer, I put meat, eggs, and cheese.
-I like to keep these ingredients away from the dressing because I do not feel they do well if sitting in dressing for a couple days or more.
+I put chicken breasts, steak, bacon, boiled eggs, and cheese in this layer.
+I like to keep these ingredients away from the dressing because I do not feel they do well if sitting in dressing for a couple of days or more.

-If you are using shrimp or other seafood, I would add those ingredients to this layer.
+If you use shrimp or other seafood, I would add those ingredients to this layer.

 For cheese, I have used: